-Heflin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Heflin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Heflin are a mix of both white- and blue-collar jobs.
 Overall, Heflin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Heflin who work in office and administrative support (12.09%), sales jobs (11.91%), and food service (10.56%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Heflin is worth considering.

 Heflin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Heflin, just 12.95% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in Heflin in 2010 was $17,122, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $68,488 for a family of four.
 However, Heflin contains both very wealthy and poor people as well.

 Heflin is a somewhat ethnically-diverse city.
 The people who call Heflin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Heflin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Heflin include German, English, Dutch, and Scottish.